Southern Phone Mobile Plans Review

 Southern Phone remarkably has some mobile phones on offer that can either be bought outright or bundled in with a variety of phone plans.
 Basically, any phone plan can be bundled in with various repayments for smartphones.

 - Southern Phone’s range mostly consists of entry-level or previous-gen phones but the Samsung Galaxy S8 and S8 Plus are available.

-- The S8 can be had from $52 a month (plus plan), while the Plus will set you back at least $59 a month (plus plan).
+- The S8 can be had from $61 a month, while the Plus will set you back at least $66 a month.

 This is a peculiar move for a comparatively tiny telco, but it only adds more competition to the bundled phone plans segment.
 Here’s how the phone plans look with a Samsung S8 bundled in.

 How does Southern Phone compare to other providers?

 Southern Phone’s variety of plans spread across two networks and further split into contract and no contract options makes it an interesting telco.
 We’ll split them down further by cost to compare them with other telcos.

 Southern Phone Plans $20 and Under Compared